Compare the best internet service providers in Penrose. Find fiber, cable, and wireless options. 6 providers compared, data updated August 2026.

 Technology Availability

-Fiber-optic internet is available from 2 providers (CenturyLink, AT&T Internet), with the highest fiber coverage reaching 77% of addresses.
+Fiber-optic internet is available from 1 provider (CenturyLink), with the highest fiber coverage reaching 77% of addresses.
 Cable broadband from Spectrum covers 69% of the area.
-3 fixed wireless or 5G home internet options are available. satellite internet serves as a backup for addresses outside wired coverage areas.
+2 fixed wireless or 5G home internet options are available. satellite internet serves as a backup for addresses outside wired coverage areas.
 The technology mix in Penrose determines the range of speeds and prices residents can access for home internet service.

 Pricing Overview

-Internet plans in Penrose range from $45/month to $120/month, with an average of $71/month — $6/month above the national average of $65/month.
-Fiber plans average $71/month locally, compared to the national fiber average of $60/month.
-The most affordable option is T-Mobile starting at $45/month for 150 Mbps speeds.
-At the top end, Starlink's 100 Mbps plan costs $120/month — best suited for large households or home offices needing maximum bandwidth.
+Internet plans in Penrose range from $30/month to $129.99/month, with an average of $72/month — $7/month above the national average of $65/month.
+Fiber plans average $71/month locally, a $26 premium over cable at $45/month.
+The price difference buys symmetrical upload speeds and typically more reliable performance, which may justify the cost for remote workers and heavy uploaders.
+The most affordable option is Spectrum starting at $30/month for 100 Mbps speeds.
+At the top end, HughesNet's 25 Mbps plan costs $129.99/month — best suited for large households or home offices needing maximum bandwidth.
 Residents of Colorado should compare at least 2-3 providers before committing, as pricing varies significantly by plan tier and technology type.

 Market Competition